 The Burj Al Arab Facts

-- More than 60,000 cubic metres of concrete and 900 tones of steel were used to create the skyscraper, and the hotel’s interior is composed of the best materials.
-For example, custom-made carpets and rugs from South Africa and India, marble from Brazil and Italy, and the one-of-a-kind doors from Dubai.
+- More than 60,000 cubic meters of concrete and 900 tonnes of steel were used to create the skyscraper, and the hotel’s interior is composed of the best materials.
+For example, custom-made carpets and rugs from South Africa and India, marble from Brazil and Italy, and one-of-a-kind doors from Dubai.

 - The interior of the building was decorated with 24-carat gold leaf.
-The gold leaf is estimated to be 1,790 metres in length.
+The gold leaf is estimated to be 1,790 meters in length.

 - Despite its size, the Burj Arab only has 28 double-story floors, each with more than 200 bedroom suites.
-The suites range in size from the lowest (169 square metres) to the biggest (300 square metres) (780 square meters).
+The suites range in size from the lowest (169 square meters) to the biggest (300 square meters) (780 square meters).
 The Royal Suite with the largest space is reserved for a Maharaja.
-A movie room, two master baths, full-size Jacuzzis with five-head rain showers, and a library with an elegant majlis style area are among the amenities.
+A movie room, two master baths, full-size Jacuzzis with five-head rain showers, and a library with an elegant majlis-style area are among the amenities.

 - 142 one-bedroom deluxe rooms, 18 panoramic suites, 28 two-bedroom elegant suites, 4 Club suites, two presidential suites, and two royal suites are also available at the hotel.

 - The Atrium, which is bordered by golden columns and gives a pleasant, natural light, is located inside the hotel.
 A fountain in the Centre shoots water 42 meters into the air, creating a stunning sight that will leave your mouth open.